webmad1019-1/w7d4/README.md

 - Lifting states
 - Connect app to the backend
-- Building a REST API
+- Building a REST API - recap module 2 knowledge
-- Integrating the React app
+- Integrating the React app - connect our React app to an API

 ## Activities